NOC-OI/resow-ceeds/README.md

 VITE_365_TENANCY_ID=
 VITE_365_REDIRECT_URI=
 ```

-You can ask for the repo owner to access those variables.
+You can request access to these variables from the repository owner.

-It is important to mention that, to avoid authentication, you need to set the variable VITE_LOGIN to "0", otherwise it will ask you to authenticate.
+It's important to note that to disable authentication, you need to set the VITE_LOGIN variable to "0"; otherwise, it will prompt you to authenticate.

 ### `npm run dev`

-Runs the app in the development mode.\
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+This command runs the app in development mode.
+Open [http://localhost:8080](http://localhost:8080) to view it in your web browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The page will automatically reload if you make edits, and any lint errors will be displayed in the console.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+This command builds the app for production in the `build` folder.
+It bundles React in production mode and optimizes the build for the best performance.
+The build is minified, and the filenames include hashes.
+Your app is then ready for deployment.

 ## Run script in production